What is the science behind #LockTheClock?

 Journal of Environmental Psychology

-- The ability to search for objects among distractions goes down in the week after the DST clock switch.
+- The ability to search for objects among distractions (and play video games) goes down in the week after the DST clock switch.

 The Journal of Vision